Rio restarts soccer league next to field hospital for COVID - WHIZ News

 Despite all the pressure to restart, there was no TV broadcast of the match.
 Flamengo and the Globo network do not have a deal for Rio state league matches, which means fans could only follow the game on a radio broadcast or on the internet.

 Two other top Rio clubs have rejected the move to start games.
-Fluminense and Botafogo have threatened to take the case to sports courts to avoid an early return.
+Fluminense and Botafogo took the case to the state’s sports court, which on Thursday denied their request for a delay.
+The two clubs are considering taking action in the Brazilian sports court.
+Neither team is training for now.

-The Brazilian championship, which was scheduled to start in May, has no date to begin.
+The national championship, which was scheduled to start in May, has no date to begin.
 Clubs in other state leagues are considering a return next month if health authorities agree.

 Club executives, the referee, his assistants, the media and a few others who entered the stadium had to undergo health checks.

-All athletes had to go through a disinfection booth to be sprayed with sanitizer upon their arrival.
+All players had to go through a disinfection booth to be sprayed with sanitizer upon their arrival.
 They also had their temperatures taken by health staff.

 AP sports writer Mauricio Savarese reported from Sao Paulo.